 Energy efficiency can seriously cut bills, and there are wads of freebies on offer from energy providers.
 It's all part of their efficiency obligations to people in certain groups.

-Or, if you're on certain benefits, you could get free insulation or a grant to replace an old boiler.
-The Free Insulation & Boilers guide has more on what's available, but below's a taster of what you can get and what it'll save you:
+If you're on certain benefits, you could get free insulation or a grant to replace an old boiler.
+The Free insulation & boilers guide has more on what's available, but below's a taster of what you can get and what it'll save you:

 Boiler replacement or repair.
 Heating accounts for around 55% of what you spend in a year on energy bills.
 Depending on your boiler's age, a shiny new efficient one could save you up to £315/yr.

 Cavity wall insulation.
 Most homes built since 1920 have a gap between internal and external walls.
 Filling the cavity with insulating mineral wool and foam means cold air's kept out, and warm air stays in, which can save an average three-bedroom home up to £305/yr.

 Loft insulation.
 Up to a quarter of your home's heat escapes via the roof, but you can solve this by laying mineral wool under the rafters, saving up to £250/yr.

 If you don't have a gas supply, don't think the rules are different.
 If you only have electricity, you can still switching energy supplier.
 With the energy market in crisis, most won't be able to cut their bills by switching right now, but in normal times you can still save big.
 Use our Cheap Energy Club to compare electricity prices.

 How to save if you have a prepayment meter